-While none of us have a crystal ball, if you are paying attention to the world of PT, you know that the treatment set up is evolving.
-Look at how doctors offices are operating – a doctor, a CRNP or PA followed by an MA.
+While none of us have a crystal ball, if you are paying attention to the world of physical therapy, you know that the treatment set up is evolving.
+Look at how doctors offices are operating – a doctor, a certified registered nurse practitioner or position’s assistant followed by an medical assistant.
 All of these team members can provide reimbursable care to their patients based on morbidity levels of the patients and the educational level of the professional.
 This is a tiered approach that encourages the use of care extenders.

-The writing is on the wall and PT practices across the county will soon be operating under this model as well.
+The writing is on the wall and physical therapy practices across the country will soon be operating under this model as well.
 You don’t have to look for signs of these pending changes.
 First, the morbidity level of the evaluation codes changed.
-Now it’s the reduced reimbursement that Medicare is paying PTA’s for delivering the same care to the same patients reduced to 85% of what the DPT is getting starting in 2022.
+Now it’s the reduced reimbursement that Medicare is paying physical therapy assistants for delivering the same care to the same patients reduced to 85% of what the doctor of physical therapy is getting starting in 2022.

 The Team Approach

 If you think about the best arrangement to succeed, it’s teams.
 Start setting your clinic up into teams – red team, blue team, green team – whatever you want to call them, and get prepared before you’re playing catch up.

 With this team approach, you have DPT1, DPT2, PTA, TECH.
 All physical therapy evaluations are done and the plan of care is then scheduled out in its entirety between two therapists within your team.
 This will be helpful to the front desk as well because it gives them double the days and times to pick from when scheduling patients out their entire plan of care.
 The tech also becomes well known and trusted among the team so the confidence in them is high.
 We can only hope that reimbursement will be coming for their part in the patient care similar to the medical assistant’s in the doctor offices.